Understanding Underwriting in Commercial Real Estate

 Key Components of Commercial Real Estate Underwriting

-Effective underwriting in commercial real estate means examining every part of a deal with a critical eye.
-Underwriters examine both the property and the people behind the deal to identify risks that could affect performance.
-Typically, the underwriting process focuses on five major areas that shape a deal’s risk profile and return potential.
+Every underwriting analysis examines both the property and the people behind the deal.
+Underwriters identify risks that could affect performance before any capital is committed.
+The process typically focuses on five major areas that shape deal risk and performance.

 Borrower Review